argilla-io/distilabel/docs/technical-reference/llms.md

 # LLMs

-In this section we will explain what's an `LLM` and the different `LLM`s implementations available in `distilabel`.
+In this section we will see what's an `LLM` and the different `LLM`s implementations available in `distilabel`.

 ## LLM